lab1092/blender-manual_ja/manual/textures/types/image.rst

 Normally, we think of image textures affecting the color of a mesh.
 Realism and photo-realistic rendering is a combination of many different ways that light interacts with the surface of the mesh.
-The image texture can be Mapped To not only color, but also :guilabel:`Normal` (bumpiness) or :guilabel:`Reflection` or any of the other attributes specified in the Map To panel.
+The image texture can be Mapped To not only color, but also *Normal* (bumpiness) or *Reflection* or any of the other attributes specified in the Map To panel.

 If you paint a grey-scale image (laid out according to the UV Layout) with white where the skin is oily and shiny, and dark where it is not,